SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/introduction.md

 ```

 While `tools: [checkStyle(pattern: '**/**/ATCResults.xml')]` will display the ATC findings using the checkstyle format, `qualityGates: [[threshold: 1, type: 'TOTAL', unstable: true]]` will set the build result to UNSTABLE in case the ATC results contain at least one warning or error.

+### Stage Names

+The stage name for the extension is usually the displayed name, e.g. `ATC.groovy` or `Prepare System.groovy`.
+One exception is the generated `Post` stage.
+While the displayed name is "Declarative: Post Actions", you can extend this stage using `Post.groovy`.